AppImage/docs.appimage.org/source/packaging-guide/appimage-creation-tools/pkg2appimage.rst

 The :code:`.yml` files are used by `pkg2appimage`_ which is used in the *AppImages* project to convert binary *ingredients* into AppImages for demonstration purposes.
 Their primary objective is to make it very simple to convert pre-existing binaries into the AppImage format.
 If you can build your software from source, you may generate AppImages directly as part of your build workflow; in this case you may not need a :code:`.yml` file (but a Travis CI :code:`.travis.yml` and/or a :code:`Makefile`, etc.).

-The :code:`.yml` file format is not part of the AppImage standard, which just describes the AppImage container format and is agnostic as to how the payload inside an AppImage gets generated.
-Neither it is part of AppImageKit, because AppImageKit is only concerned with taking a pre-existing *AppDir* and converting that into an AppImage.
-Such an AppDir is created from the instructions stored in the :code:`.yml` files, and converted to an AppImage using *AppImageKit*.
+The format of these :code:`.yml` files is not part of the AppImage :ref:`specification <ref-appimage-specification>` (which describes the AppImage container format) or :ref:`reference implementation <reference-implementation>` (which implements a conforming runtime and a tool to create conforming AppImages); instead it is its own project creating an AppDir that is converted into an AppImage using the reference implementation.

 General anatomy of ``.yml`` files